 AC Baths Hot Pools Taupo

 This state-of-the-art complex will provide your family with hours of entertainment.
 Facilities include a large leisure outdoor pool with two toddler areas, two 25 metre lane pools, a tarzan swing, two hydro slides, and four private thermal mineral pools.
-The thermal pools are available to use at an extra cost.
 A sauna and café are also available on site.
 With prices starting at $4.50 per child this is one of the cheap family things to do in Taupo.

 Location: 26 AC Baths Avenue, Taupo